-PROMOTE CULTURAL SAFETY AND EQUITY

-OBJECTIVE 3.1: Develop a public decolonization action plan that communicates NFSC Inc's commitment to decolonization and documents concrete and immediate actions.
+PROMOTE CU LTURAL SAFETY AND EQUITY Develop a public decolonization action plan that communicates NFSC Inc's commitment to decolonization and documents concrete and immediate actions.
 OBJECTIVE 3.2: Support organizations to incorporate Indigenous cultural practices and knowledge in all aspects of the NAP.
-OBJECTIVE 3.3: Establish partnerships with Indigenous organizations, Elders, and Knowledge Keepers to ensure cultural protocols are respected and followed.
+Establish partnerships with Indigenous organizations, Elders, and Knowledge Keepers to ensure cultural protocols are respected and followed.
 OBJECTIVE 3.4: Develop cultural competency training for service providers, law enforcement, and policymakers.

-STRATEGIES TACTICS CULTURAL INTEGRATION Work to ensure NFSC Inc. is an exemplar in decolonization by reviewing and revising all NFSC Inc. policies and processes through the lens of Reclaiming Power and Place.
+STRATEGIE S TACTICS CULTURAL Integratioi Work to ensure NFSC Inc. is an exemplar in decolonization by reviewing and revising all NFSC Inc. policies and processes through the lens of Reclaiming Power and Place.
 Develop comprehensive training modules on cultural competency and decolonization tailored for different audiences.
 Provide a decolonization toolkit to partner organizations that can be used to dismantle oppressive power structures.
 Advocate for Indigenous leadership, cultural practices, knowledge, and methodologies to be incorporated.
 Partner with educational institutions and training organizations to deliver cultural competency training.
 Provide training for service providers, law enforcement, and policymakers to ensure culturally safe and respectful care for Indigenous families and survivors.
 Offer workshops to organizations on decolonizing and integrating Indigenous cultural practices into their programs.
-DOCUMENT BEST Practices Review all organizational policies through the lens of Reclaiming Power and Place.
+DOCUMENT BE Practices Review all organizational policies through the lens of Reclaiming Power and Place.
 Establish formal partnerships with Indigenous organizations and Elders and Knowledge Keepers to guide cultural practices and protocols.
 Document and share best practices for integrating Indigenous cultural practices in various initiatives.
-Develop and disseminate cultural protocol guides to ensure respectful and appropriate engagement with Indigenous communities.
-Establish recognition programs to honour organizations that effectively incorporate Indigenous cultural practices that build pathways for safety and security for Indigenous women, girls, and 2SLGBTQQIA+ people.
-COMMUNITY Engagement Consult with Elders and Knowledge Keepers to ensure cultural protocols are respected and followed.
-Work with international, national, regional, and local Indigenous organizations to ensure collaborative and coordinated efforts and shared resources.
+Develop and disseminate cultural protocol guides to ensure respectful and appropriate engagement with Indigenous build pathways for safety and security for Indigenous women, girls, and 2SLGBTQQIA+ people.